In Ukraine you must be serious. It’s a serious country and colors are not serious.

 Go to Target, Zara, H&M, Nordstrom or wherever, and look at what the mannequins are wearing.
 Most of the time, you can simply buy those clothes.
 Get 7 or so outfits, and cycle through them in your day-to-day life.
 It’s not difficult, and it’s a great way to get started.

-If you want, pick a fashion piece every six months.
+If you want, pick a fashion piece like a leather briefcase for men every six months.
 This is something that follows a current trend that will sooner than later fade (e.g. the bright colored chino or crazy pattern shirts crazes) and deepen your seasonal game.

 Fit is crucial.
 Your shirt should gently hug your rib cage; your jeans should angle slightly down toward the floor and lightly hug your quads.
 Style is more important than fashion so you don’t have to read GQ every season, but know the general trends.
 Baggy jeans are done.
 Throw them away.
 They’ve been done forever, and they make you look like an idiot.
 Black, shiny, square-toed dress shoes aren’t a great look, either.
 Your Kenneth Cole Reactions should go in the garbage.